 interest in the author's home abated as her novels waned in popularity

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'abate.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'abate.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English abaten, borrowed from Anglo-French abatre "to strike down, fell, reduce, put an end to," from a-, prefix in transitive verbs (going back to Latin ad-ad-) + batre "to beat," going back to Latin battuere, of uncertain origin

 when a public officer who is a party to an appeal…in an official capacity dies…the action does not abate—Federal Rules of Appellate Procedure Rule 43